Loneliness has grown…

 As you regain connections, releasing loneliness, there are challenges, struggles as well as victories with satisfaction through it all.
 If this process seems overwhelming, difficult to approach or manage on your own, seek help.
 We are here for you.
 You are not alone in being alone.
 Let’s get through this together.

-Here are some of our counselors available to address loneliness.
+Here are some of our counselors available to help.